FoenixRetro/f256-superbasic/sphinx-docs/guide/graphics.md

 - Directly accessing the graphics library via the `GFX` command.
 - "Hitting the hardware" directly using `POKE` and `DOKE` or the indirection operators.

 The latter is the most flexible.
-BASIC simplifies the graphics system to some extent to make it easier to use; for example, the Junior can have up to three bitmaps, but only one is supported using BASIC commands.
+BASIC simplifies the graphics system to some extent to make it easier to use; for example, the F256 can have up to three bitmaps, but only one is supported using BASIC commands.

 ## Graphics Modifiers and Actions